sschwindt/hydro-informatics/docs/source/numerics/bm.rst

 Open the *Crayfish* plugin’s ``Rasterize`` tool from *QGIS*\ ’ ``Processing`` menu > ``Toolbox`` > ``Crayfish`` > ``Rasterize`` (see figure below).

 .. figure:: ../img/QGIS-crayfish-installed.png

-   :caption: Open the Rasterize tool of the Crayfish plugin.
+    Open the Rasterize tool of the Crayfish plugin.

 In the ``Rasterize`` window make the following settings (see also `figure below <#QGIS-crayfish-exp>`__):
 -   ``Input mesh layer`` = ``finalmesh``